 - Be at least 18 years of age prior to assuming office

 - Be continuously enrolled in 5 or more units when declaring candidacy and during term of office (excluding summer and winter intersessions)

-- Hold and maintain during term of office a semester and cumulative Grade Point Average (GPA) of 2.0 or higher
+- Hold and maintain during term of election and term of office a semester and cumulative Grade Point Average (GPA) of 2.0 or higher

 Additional requirements for candidates for the Student Trustee and ASMC President and Vice President positions:

 - Must have completed a minimum of 12 units taken at the candidate's primary campus by the end of the current spring semester.
 Student Trustee candidates may not have earned more than 80 units within the Ventura County Community College District (VCCCD).

 - Shall not hold the position of Student Trustee concurrently with that of an Associated Students position at any of the VCCCD campuses.

 Following a student's submission of a completed Student Election Application and Eligibility Verification, the ASMC advisor will verify each candidate's standing, unit requirements, and GPA standing with the Admissions & Records office before approving the student's candidacy.
 The ASMC advisor will then forward the candidates' verification forms to the VCCCD Chancellor's Office.